The cross-section measurement for the $^3{\textrm H}(e,e'K^+)nn\Lambda$ reaction: Results and discussions

 \subsection{Energy Resolution}

 The energy resolution was estimated from the MC simulation (Sec.~\ref{sec:Monte Carlo simulation}).
-The simulation considered the energy straggling and multiple scattering effects in the materials as well as the optics of the spectrometer.
+The simulation considered the energy straggling and multiple scattering effects in the materials as well as the optics of the spectrometers.
 As a result, the expected resolutions were found to be $\sigma = 1.4\pm0.1$ and $1.5\pm0.2$~MeV for the $\Lambda$ and $nn\Lambda$ productions, respectively.
-The errors on the expected resolutions mainly come from the variations of the possible magnetic field settings that could reproduce the data distributions of the momentum vectors at the production point and the particle distributions at the focal plane.
+The errors on the expected resolutions mainly come from the variations of the possible magnetic field settings that could reproduce the data distributions of the momentum vectors at the production point and angle distributions of the particles at the focal plane.